Annual Spring Lecture Series

-Sponsorship Please visit our Sponsorship page to learn about the range of sponsor opportunities to fit any company or organization’s budget.
+Sponsorship Please visit our Sponsorship page to see a complete list of the great local businesses who supported our 2026 event and to learn about the range of opportunities available each year to fit any company or organization’s budget.
+This is our primary fundraising event with all proceeds directly supporting Anne Arundel community native plants grant program.

 About the Speaker Series: Each year, Unity Gardens hosts an annual fundraising lecture featuring renowned authors and environmental professionals.
 These exciting lectures have been hosted at Anne Arundel Community College, The Key School, The Chesapeake Bay Foundation Phillip Merrill Environmental Center, and at Woods Memorial Presbyterian Church.
 Visit the links below to see an overview of these recent events, and be sure to like our Facebook page or Instagram page to receive first notice of upcoming events and opportunities!
 We are always in need of sponsors, partners and donations to support these events (and community grants), so please visit our Get Involved page to learn more, and visit Great Businesses locally who have supported Unity Gardens!